Reduced model reconstruction method for stable positive network systems: Algorithm for solving Problem 1

 \begin{theorem} Suppose that $\{(A_r^{(k)}, B_r^{(k)}, C_r^{(k)})\}$ is a bounded, controllable, and observable sequence generated by Algorithm 1, where we choose $c_1$ and $c_2$ such that the statement of Theorem \ref{main_Thm} holds.
 Then, $\{(A_r^{(k)}, B_r^{(k)}, C_r^{(k)})\}$ converges to a stationary point of Problem 1', that is, Problem 1. \end{theorem}

-\begin{remark} In Algorithm 1, the step sizes for $A_r$, $B_r$, and $C_r$ updates can be defined using the Lipschitz constants derived in Section \ref{Sec4}.
-Although a line-search, as explained in \cite{nocedal2006numerical}, is frequently used to define step sizes in optimization algorithms \cite{sato2019riemannian}, it needs to evaluate the values of the function $f(A_r, B_r, C_r)$ in \eqref{h} repeatedly.
-Nevertheless, for Problem 0, a line-search has been used in the proposed method in \cite{misawa2022h}.
-Unfortunately, the evaluation has a high computational cost, because the solution to large-scale Sylvester equations \eqref{X} or \eqref{Y} is required.
-Thus, it is desirable to develop an algorithm such as Algorithm 1 without performing a line-search. \end{remark}
+\begin{remark} In Algorithm 1, the step sizes for $A_r$, $B_r$, and $C_r$ updates can be defined using the Lipschitz constants derived in Section \ref{Sec4} without a line-search.
+This is practically important, because the computational cost of the line search is high due to the need for {calculating} the solution to large-scale Sylvester equations \eqref{X} or \eqref{Y}. \end{remark}